Sexual abuse scandal in the Roman Catholic Archdiocese of Boston: Impact on the diocese

-In 2002, the Boston Archdiocese agreed to pay $10 million to victims of Geoghan, and in 2003, it paid an additional $85 million to 552 victims and parents who had filed civil lawsuits over the ignored abuse.
+In 2002, the archdiocese agreed to pay $10 million to Geoghan's victims and in 2003, it paid an additional $85 million to 552 victims and parents who had filed civil lawsuits over the ignored abuse.
 In some cases, insurance companies balked at meeting the cost of large settlements, claiming the actions were deliberate and not covered by insurance.
-This caused additional financial damage to the Archdiocese, which already faced the need to consolidate and close parishes due to changing attendance and giving patterns.
-In June 2004, much of the land around the Archdiocese of Boston headquarters was sold to Boston College, in part to raise money for legal costs associated with the scandal.
+This caused additional financial damage to the archdiocese, which already faced the need to consolidate and close parishes due to changing attendance and giving patterns.

 Resignation of Cardinal Law

-Cardinal Law submitted his resignation to the Vatican, and Pope John Paul II accepted his resignation on December 13, 2002.
-The Archdiocese closed sixty-five parishes before Cardinal Law stepped down from service.
-In response to the scandal, over fifty priests signed a letter declaring no confidence in Cardinal Law and asking him to resign.
+On December 9, 2002, over 50 archdiocesan priests published a letter declaring no confidence in Law and asking him to resign.
+Law submitted his resignation to Pope John Paul II, who accepted it later that month.

-In a statement and apology, Law said, "To all those who have suffered from my shortcomings and mistakes I both apologize and from them beg forgiveness."
-He remained cardinal, which is a separate appointment, and participated in the 2005 papal conclave.
+In a statement, Law said, "To all those who have suffered from my shortcomings and mistakes I both apologize and from them beg forgiveness."

 Handling by Bishop Lennon

-Bishop Richard Lennon's appointment as apostolic administrator of the Boston archdiocese, following the resignation of Cardinal Law, brought criticism from some sex-abuse victims' groups.
-This criticism increased after Bishop Lennon's appearance in the Frontline documentary Hand of God.
+Bishop Richard Lennon's appointment as apostolic administrator of the archdiocese, following the resignation of Law, brought criticism from some sex-abuse victims' groups.
+This criticism increased after Lennon's appearance in the Frontline documentary Hand of God.
 The movie documents the history of a Salem, Massachusetts sex scandal and its effects on the film maker's own family.
 Lennon closes the Salem parish despite the fact it is not losing money for the Church.
 Then, when the movie's filmmaker attempts to film the administrative building where his brother reported his own sexual abuse, Lennon exits the building, shoves the camera, and declares he will not "feel bad about this" after being told why the filmmaker wants to film the building's exterior.
 He does not respond to the invitation to dialogue that the filmmaker's presence on the property represents, and attempts to avoid discussion of the sex scandal by refusing to talk about anything other than the Church's private property rights (i.e. trespassing).
 He responds to the filmmaker's claim that he doesn't care by calling the filmmaker a "sad little man."
-The mutual shouting at cross-purposes did not move either side towards healing.